agonbina/vue-fire/README.md

-vue-firebase
+**WIP** vue-fire
 ============
-A mixin which enables syncing $data of a Vue.js view model with a Firebase reference.
+Sync a $data path of a Vue.js view model with a Firebase reference.

 ## Usage
 ```
-npm install --save vue-firebase-mixin
+npm install --save vue-fire
 ```

 ## Example